JStonham/notes/README.md

 JavaScript started as a browser language, but now it is used for a variety of things including: Slack, Facebook Messenger, Web Servers and Applications.

-The JavaScript execution engine is Node.
-No HTML is required, but CSS is.
+When using JavaScript outside of the browser you generally use Node.js.

-As JavaScript does not have types, it does not have type safety.
+JavaScript does not have a compile-time type system, and as such it does not have type safety.
 Microsoft addressed the issues of this by creating TypeScript, which includes all the capabilities of JavaScript and additionally includes types.

 #### A Brief History of JavaScript